Skip to main content

 • What evidence, if any, you will send with the notice: Mark the box to indicate whether or not you are attaching documents to the notice.
 If you are attaching documents, list what you are attaching

 If you are still living at the property and want compensation from the park or caravan owner for something that is not a breach of their duty under the rental laws, you do not need to give a notice of breach of duty.
-For example, if the park owner doesn’t provide gardening, when they said they would in your residency agreement, you do not need to give a breach of duty notice.
+For example, if the park owner doesn’t provide gardening services to your site, when they said they would in your residency agreement, you do not need to give a breach of duty notice.

-You can still let the park or caravan owner know in writing why you want compensation and the amount you want, and that you will apply to VCAT if they do not pay you within a timeframe you think is reasonable.
+In both cases, you should let the park or caravan owner know in a letter or email why you want compensation and the amount you want, and that you will apply to Rental Dispute Resolution Victoria (RDRV) if they do not pay you within a timeframe you think is reasonable, such as 7 days.

 If you are unsure whether the park or caravan owner has breached their duty, this page says where you can get help.